-On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to one million shares of our outstanding common stock.
-As of December 31, 2008, the Board approved extensions of the program to cover an additional 2.9 million shares.
-During the first quarter of 2009, the Board approved an extension of the program to cover an additional 0.5 million shares.
-Since the inception of the repurchase program, the Board has approved 4.4 million shares to be repurchased.
+In March 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to one million shares of our outstanding common stock.
+As of December 31, 2009, the Board approved extensions of the program to cover an additional 3.9 million shares.
+During the first quarter of 2010, the Board approved an extension of the program to cover an additional 0.7 million shares.
+Since the inception of the repurchase program, the Board has approved 5.6 million shares to be repurchased.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 203,200 shares for the three months ended March 31, 2009, at an average price of \$9.57 per share.
-We have repurchased a cumulative total of 3.4 million shares as of March 31, 2009, at an average price of \$11.33 per share.
+We repurchased 0.2 million shares during the three months ended March 31, 2010, at an average price of \$11.76 per share.
+Since the inception of the repurchase program in 2007, we have repurchased a cumulative total of 4.6 million shares as of March 31, 2010, at an average price of \$11.17 per share.

-Credit Facility-On February 20, 2007, we entered into a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks.
-The Facility is available for borrowings and letters of credit and will expire in February 2012.
-The Facility is secured by the capital stock of our current and future subsidiaries.
-As of March 31, 2009, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$43.1 million in letters of credit outstanding, and \$56.9 million of credit available.
+Credit Facility-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
+The Facility expires in February 2012 and is secured by the capital stock of our current and future subsidiaries.
+As of March 31, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-Excluding the amortization of debt financing and arrangement costs, we estimate the interest rate applicable to the borrowings under the Facility would be approximately 1.75% as of March 31, 2009.
+Excluding the amortization of debt financing and arrangement cost, we estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.50% as of March 31, 2010.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.

 The Facility contains financial covenants defining various financial measures and the levels of these measures with which we must comply.
-We are in compliance with all the financial covenants as of March 31, 2009.
+The Facility's principal financial covenants include: